tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

 After realizing how many routes to resources and their corresponding relationships had to be made, I was thinking that the methods of fetching data were the same.
 In an attempt to minimize copy-paste and automate the selection of API resources, this library came to.
-Decided to partially follow the [JSON:API](https://jsonapi.org/format/) specification to allow for expressive and efficient queries.
+Decided to follow the [JSON:API](https://jsonapi.org/format/) specification to allow for expressive and efficient queries.
+Effort has been made to make this library reusable, but the project has a hard dependency on Doctrine's Database Abstraction Layer library.

 Similar and more robust tools most likely already exist, but this was an